jjiill888/Live2DForScala/README.md

 2. User panel on the left to control effects / motions / expressions.
 3. Right click on the avatar and drag to move the avatar around.
 4. Use mouse wheel to zoom-in / zoom-out the avatar.
+5. Click the `Default Avatar` button to initiate the loading process.When clicked, the application attempts to load the avatar model located in the def_avatar directory, which resides in the same location as the application JAR file.

 Project Structure and Design